-Karangahake Gorge Windows Walk in the heart of the old historic gold mining area in Waihi.
+Karangahake Gorge Windows Walk in the heart of the old historic gold mining area in Paeroa.
 An easy 2k round trip walk through exciting tunnels and the amazing Karangahake Gorge.
+It’ll take you around 1 hour to complete this walk.
 Great views of the river below.

 In the map above, if you zoom in on the walk, you’ll see all the following track points and their location.
 Each point has photos along with a description about each one.

 The car park has toilets, water and picnic tables under shelters.
 A great place to pull up for a break.
 Take a torch with you.
 This is an excellent walk to get a feel of the old days.
 You will also see tremendous views of the gorge.
 Take the 15 minute walk to the windows.
 Cross the first bridge at the bottom of the car park.
 Turn left and walk past the remains of the old battery and make your way over to the second swing bridge.
 You can see the second swing bridge from the car park, over to your left.